Create a tag

 3. Click Add a tag.

-4. Name the tag and choose a tag type.
-You can choose a tag type from two categories:
+4. Name your tag and pick its type.
+You can select a tag type from one of two categories:

-• Async tags: They don’t interfere with loading page content.
-The browser can load all tags at the same time and it doesn’t wait for a certain tag to load completely before moving to the next one.
-Async tags load faster than sync tags and are better for collecting data.
-Most of tags in Piwik PRO are async tags.
+• Async tags: They don’t slow down the page load.
+The browser loads all tags at once, without waiting for one to finish before moving to the next.
+Async tags are faster than sync tags and work best for collecting data.
+Most tags in Piwik PRO are async.

-• Sync tags: They load before the page content loads.
-They also wait for the tag content to load before moving on to the next content.
-Sync tags are often used to run A/B tests.
+• Sync tags: They load before the page content.
+They also wait for each tag to finish before moving on to the next one.
+Sync tags are commonly used for A/B tests.

 Tip: Each tag type is described in this section.